anyoptimization/pymoo/docs/source/algorithms/usage.md

 +++

 Instead of passing the algorithm to the `minimize` function, it can be used directly for optimization.
 The first way using the `next` function is available for all algorithms in pymoo.
 The second way provides a convenient **Ask and Tell** interface, available for most evolutionary algorithms.
-The reason to use one or the other interface is to have more control during an algorithm execution or even modify the algorithm object while injecting new solutions.
+The reason to use one or the other interface is to have more control during an algorithm's execution or even modify the algorithm object while injecting new solutions.

 ```{raw-cell}
 :raw_mimetype: text/restructuredtext